 Go big on texture with this pillow from Anthropologie that combines the soft feel of velvet with a variety of bright colors to create a true statement piece.
 The throw pillow cover is made from a combination of cotton and viscose for durability, and it’s stuffed with a feather pillow insert for extra comfort.
 Even better?
 The entire thing is machine-washable.

 Depending on what color you get, this pillow can work as either a neutral or a bold pop of color on a sofa, chair, or bed.
 Pair it with other colors for some contrast, or create a cohesive palette for an extra burst of color.

 The West Elm Crinkle Velvet Duvet Cover (view at West Elm) is our top choice for velvet bedding because it perfects the balance between casual and luxurious, and it comes in five different colors.
-For something a little friendlier on the wallet, try the Tribeca Living Venice Velvet 3-Piece Queen Duvet Cover Set (view at Bed Bath & Beyond), which comes in a variety of rich hues and costs well under $100.
+For something a little friendlier on the wallet, try the Tribeca Living Venice Velvet 3-Piece Queen Duvet Cover Set (view at Amazon), which comes in a variety of rich hues and costs well under $100.

 What to Look for in Velvet Bedding